FOSC School Field Trips and Service Programs

 FOSC field trips must have a minimum 1 chaperone per 8 students.
 How many chaperones will you have?

-Each participant must bring a waiver signed by a parent or guardian.
+Each participant in field trips must submit an online waiver signed by a parent or guardian.

 Additional Information